rknightuk/guidetobricklink/guides/03-identifying-parts.md

 ### By Colour

 If all of the above haven't worked, searching by colour can also work.
-Select the colour from the colour dropdown on [Catalog > Search](http://www.bricklink.com/catalogSearch.asp).
+Select the colour from the colour dropdown on [Shop > Search](https://www.bricklink.com/catalogSearch.asp).
 This might seem overwhelming at first, as the results can be pretty long, but for a part that isn't one of the standard colours (white, black, red, etc) this method will ensure you'll find the part you're looking for.
 Choose <kbd>List with Images</kbd> or <kbd>Thumbnail Gallery</kbd> and this will show the results with images of the parts.

 ## Find Minifigures